lexuancuong/aws-saa-c03/Networking.md

     - Prevent your users **(by IP)** from accessing your content if they're in one of the countries on a list of banned countries
   - AllowList
     - Allow your users to access your content only if they're
+## Signed Cookies
+### Overview
+Signed Cookies in AWS are a feature used to securely deliver private content (e.g., files, videos, or other resources) through Amazon CloudFront.
+They allow users to access restricted content by using a signed URL or a signed cookie to authenticate their request.
+### How it works
+- A trusted signer (e.g., your application) creates a policy defining the access conditions.
+- The policy is signed with a private key from an AWS CloudFront key pair.
+- The signed cookie is sent to the user's browser.
+- The browser includes the signed cookie in requests to access restricted content through CloudFront.
+- CloudFront validates the signature and the policy to allow or deny access.

 # API Gateway